Saturday, 4 August 2012

 For those of you who do not know what I'm talking about; a very special 'rehearsed reading' of Agatha Christie's only Poirot play, Black Coffee, was performed in Chichester on July 15th 2012.

 For those of you who still struggle to see the attraction of that; the cast included David Suchet.
 As Hercule Poirot.
 In full costume.
-The first (and possibly only) time he portrayed the character on stage.
+The first (and possibly only) time he will portray the character on stage.
 And as if that wasn't enough - the performance meant that by July 2013, Suchet will have starred in every single Poirot story ever written (well, almost, there's still a short story, 'The Lemesurier Inheritance', I'll come back to that some other time).

 I read about this production in January - Suchet posted a comment about it on his Twitter account.
 It did not take me long to decide that I had to get tickets for this event - so I did.
 Just in time, as it turns out, because a few days later all the tickets had been sold!

 Now, I acted entirely on impulse with this thing.
 You see, I don't live in the UK.
 Far from it.
 So getting to Chichester (a place I had never visited before) involved both an international flight and a train journey - not to mention some serious planning!
 So for a long time, I didn't think I would be able to go.
-But I did in the end.
+But I did, in the end.
 And I'm so glad I did.

 When my friend and I arrived in Chichester, I really didn't know what to expect.
-'Rehearsed reading' was a very vague description of the event, and I somehow imagined that I would just spend two hours watching David Suchet sitting still on a chair reading the lines of all the characters.
+'Rehearsed reading' was a very vague description of the event, and I somehow imagined that I would just spend two hours watching David Suchet sit still on a chair reading the lines of all the characters.
 Luckily, I was wrong.

 Suchet was joined by members of The Agatha Christie Theatre Company, as well as David Yelland (known to most of us as Poirot's butler, George) as Captain Arthur Hastings.
-As I got hold of the programme , the cast in itself made me jump with joy.
+As I got hold of the programme , the cast, in itself, made me jump with joy.
 But it was not until about half an hour later that I realised how special this really was.
 Because there he was - David Suchet aka Hercule Poirot aka David Suchet (they are almost one and the same by now) in full costume.
 And in character.

 The official Agatha Christie website summed it up very nicely - 'Poirot in 360'.
 As the reviewer explained, it was absolutely incredible to watch Suchet/Poirot from every angle - not just the angles dictated by cameras on TV.
 What struck me about it all was how incredibly 'in character' Suchet was while he was on stage.
 I should probably explain that the 'rehearsed reading' meant that the play was staged as a BBC radio play from the 1930s, with a set of microphones determining where characters were standing and who was involved in each scene.
 This meant that the entire cast was on stage all the time.
 So we got plenty of time to examine Suchet's performance.
 And he really was Poirot from the minute he walked onto the stage to the minute he walked off.
 For instance, he sat neatly on his chair (in a very Poirot-like manner), walked with his famous Poirot walk, kept his legs together when standing or sitting still etc. It is almost impossible to describe it accurately.

 Suchet rounded it all off neatly with a Q&A session.
 Amazingly, almost everyone in the audience (1000 people!) remained.
 It was a real treat, and he gave some clues on the final series as well.
-The Q&A is available on YouTube (for now, at least).

 - I'm a passionate fan of Poirot, Agatha Christie and the ITV series.
 If you have any questions, comments, suggestions or requests, please e-mail me at firstname.lastname@example.org, post a comment on one of my blogs, or get in touch on Twitter @pchronology.
 (I used to call myself HickoryDickory)